ppy/osu-wiki/news/2023/2023-07-15-new-featured-artist-yuce.md

 ---
 layout: post
 title: "New Featured Artist: YUC'e"
-date: 2023-07-15 11:00:00 +0000
+date: 2023-07-15 17:00:00 +0000
 ---

 osu!'s Featured Artist library is officially 200% sweeter.

 ![](https://assets.ppy.sh/artists/372/header.jpg)

-If you've played maps like [Future Candy](https://osu.ppy.sh/beatmapsets/546820), [Sunset Tea Cup](https://osu.ppy.sh/beatmapsets/634949), or [Magical Mixer](https://osu.ppy.sh/beatmapsets/680338), you know exactly how awesome it is to have **YUC'e** in our catalgoue.
+If you've played maps like [Future Candy](https://osu.ppy.sh/beatmapsets/546820), [Sunset Tea Cup](https://osu.ppy.sh/beatmapsets/634949), or [Magical Mixer](https://osu.ppy.sh/beatmapsets/680338), you know exactly how awesome it is to have **YUC'e** in our catalogue.
 And if you haven't played those, we envy your future.

 **YUC'e** released their debut album *Future Cake* in 2016, and the osu! community took notice immediately.
 In the last 7 years, more than 30 maps showcased **YUC'e**'s sound throughout the Ranked and Loved sections, plenty of which have literally *millions* of plays.